SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 export {server};
 ```

 At this place we have to import setupServer function from 'msw/node' and our handlers that we have created in the previous step.
 We will use setupServer function to create a server and store it into a variable, which we can export from the file.
-To make sthe erver run correctly we have to pass to it a number of request handlers.
+To make the server run correctly we have to pass to it a number of request handlers.
 Each of these handlers intercepts some specific request according to our handlers' configuration.
-From now on s erver can handle how it should respond rather than hitting regular API.
+From now on server can handle how it should respond rather than hitting regular API.
 The last thing left to do is running our the server during our tests.
 So let's jump quickly to the next step.

 #### Run the server